8 Best Dust Collectors for a Small Shop 2024 – Top Picks & Reviews

 1. SHOP FOX W1685 Dust Collector – Best Overall

-The SHOP FOX W1685 Dust Collector is specifically designed to work with woodworking machines.
+The SHOP FOX W1685 Dust Collector is designed to work with woodworking machines.
 It has a powder-coated paint to prevent rust and improve the overall durability of the model.
-This machine is 16 amps, so you have to remember to plug it into the correct outlet, as not all breakers are designed for 16 amps.
+This machine is 16 amps, so you have to remember to plug it into the correct outlet since some breakers aren’t designed for 16 amps.
 Given its power, you should also be careful when plugging it up with other machines.

-Besides that, this machine is perfect for small shops.
+Besides that, the SHOP FOX is perfect for small shops.
 It can be used as a stationary unit or moved around.
-It does have the option to put wheels on it, which is fantastic if you plan on using it with different tools around your workspace.
-It has a 2.5-micron bag, which is perfect for most small workshops.
-Plus, this machine seems to be quite durable as well.
-There are many reports of this dust collector running for years.
+It can be outfitted with wheels, which is fantastic if you use different tools around your workspace.
+It has a 2.5-micron bag that’s suitable for small workshops.
+Plus, this machine seems to be quite durable.
+There are many reports of the SHOP FOX dust collector running for years.

 The cost of this machine isn’t terribly high either.
-There are cheaper options, as well as more expensive options.
-For the average small shop, though, this mid-range model is perfect which makes it our choice of the best dust collector on the market.
+There are cheaper options, as well as more expensive brands.
+For the average small shop, this mid-range model is perfect, and it’s our pick for the best overall dust collector on the market.

 2. WEN 3401 660 CFM Dust Collector – Best Value

 WEN is well-known for making inexpensive yet high-quality tools.
 The WEN 3401 Dust Collector is no different.
 It is the best dust collector for a small shop for the money.
-If you’re on a budget, this is probably the model you’ll want to get.
+If you’re on a budget, this is probably the model you’ll prefer.

-This model includes a 5.7-amp motor.
-You’ll probably notice that this is significantly lower than our top pick.
-However, this lower amperage is one of the main reasons that this machine is so cheap (and one of the reasons it is not number one on this list).
-For small shops on a budget, though, you can likely get away with such a small motor.
+The WEN includes a 5.7-amp motor.
+You’ll probably notice that it is significantly less powerful than our top pick.
+However, the lower amperage is one of the main reasons this machine is so cheap (and one of the reasons it is not number one on this list).
+However, you can likely get away with such a small motor for small shops.
 The dust collection port is 4 inches, which should allow for connections to most of your woodworking tools.
-The swivel casters can be locked into place when needed, but also make it easier to move the machine around when necessary.
+The swivel casters can be locked into place when needed, and they make it easier to move the machine around when necessary.

-The compact design makes it easy to move around and store.
-It even comes with a carry handle.
+The compact design makes it easy to move around and store, and it even comes with a carry handle.
 You can also mount this unit to the wall if you’d like, which eliminates the need for storage.

 3. Festool CT 26 HEPA Dust Extractor – Premium Choice

 For those looking to go all-out on their dust collector, the Festool 583492 Dust Extractor is a reliable option.
-It has an automatic tool start and an adjustable suction, making it much easier to control than other options.
+It has an automatic tool start and an adjustable suction, making it much easier to control than other brands.
 It can also be switched on and off manually as needed.
-We liked that it could be used for both wet and dry materials.
-Usually, dust isn’t wet, but you never know when that feature will come in handy.
+We liked that it could be used for wet and dry materials.
+Usually, dust isn’t wet, but you never know when the feature will come in handy.

 This dust collector has all the features you need and probably some you don’t.
 If you have the money to spend, this is a great option.